Skip to main content

 • How much you'd lose if your biggest client left

-For hosting providers, this is like driving without a speedometer.
-You know you're moving, but you don't know how fast.or if you're about to run out of fuel.
+For hosting providers, that's like driving without a speedometer.
+You know you're moving.
+You just don't know how fast, or whether you're about to run out of fuel.

 How Is MRR Calculated?